Company Constitution Replacement Book Cover

 3. the payment does not materially prejudice the company’s ability to pay its creditors.

-Under an old constitution, you may not have been able to legally pay dividends.
+Under an old constitution, you may not have been able to pay dividends legally.
 Insolvency specialists pursue this argument.
 They challenge all dividends that you have paid since 2010.

 3. Email voting in Memo & Articles